 When you’re conscious about staying positive, you’ll see failure as feedback rather than a cataclysmic disaster.
 Positivity means finding a solution to a problem rather than passing the blame and dwelling on things you can’t control.

 In the field of sales, the “Law of State Transfer” can be leveraged in order to make prospects feel happier and excited, which improves their chances of purchasing.
-Put simply, whatever emotional state you’re feeling will rub off on whoever you’re talking to.
+Put simply, whatever emotional state you’re feeling will rub off on whomever you’re talking to.
 This law applies to interacting with colleagues as well as sales prospects.

 State transference is accentuated when you’re in a higher status position to the person you’re talking to.
 For this reason, team leaders need to stay extra vigilant in remaining positive, since their emotional state is likely to rub off on their subordinates to a significant extent.

 Most people have felt their motivation decline when working for a boss who micromanages, uses hostile language and takes credit for the team’s work.
 In a 2015 survey, 50% of employees stated that they’d left a job in the past because of a bad manager.
 Don’t let this be you!

 Have you ever heard the adage: “Treat people how they want to be treated”?
 This is atrocious advice.

 Here is a much better tip: Treat people how you want to be treated.

 Empathy is about being aware of how other people feel.
 If you’re unable to put yourself in someone else’s shoes and see things from their viewpoint, people are not going to enjoy working with you.